This page covers tropes in Dragon Ball Z Abridged.

 - Nappa claims that he majored in Child Psychology (WITH A MINOR IN PAIN!) and goes on about the values of healthy communication... right before pounding the crap out of the guy he was talking about (Tenshinhan) because they had interrupted him while he was talking to Vegeta.

 - On a less literal note, Vegeta becomes something like this, though only to himself.
 During his finale of Episode 10 he remarks about the possible reason behind his Tranquil Fury, and later on, after revealing the depths of his humiliation to Cui and then blowing him up to ensure that he would never tell anyone of it, Vegeta says that he loves therapy, and later on deliberately represses the memory of Dodoria's revelations.
 Considering that his anger seemed to have broke in Episode 18, his self-therapy doesn't really seem to be working very well.

-- Waxing Lyrical: Vegeta occasionally quotes lyrics from "You're the Best Around"
+- In earlier episodes, Vegeta occasionally quotes lyrics from "You're the Best Around".